-- A commitment to work for the greater good of the Yellow-eyed Penguin Trust. - A basic understanding and empathy for conservation work. - Attend board meetings and devote sufficient time to become familiar with the organisation's affairs and the wider environment within which it operates. - Although this is a governance role, you are encouraged to attend the Conservation Management Committee meetings to understand the day-to-day operations of the Trust. - Attend special Trust events and field days, and be willing to advocate with public officials, the media, and the community-at-large on behalf of the Trust. - Represent the Trust in outreach via personal and professional networks, at Trust and other events, to assist in ensuring the profile of the Yellow-eyed Penguin Trust remains high. - As a trustee, you will have access to confidential information concerning privacy laws, employment and other sensitive material.
+- A commitment to work for the greater good of the Yellow-eyed Penguin Trust. - A basic understanding and empathy for conservation work. - A commitment to attend board meetings and devote sufficient time to become familiar with the organisation's affairs and the wider environment within which it operates. - Although this is a governance role, you are encouraged to attend the Conservation Management Committee meetings to understand the day-to-day operations of the Trust. - A commitment to attend special Trust events and field days, and be willing to advocate with public officials, the media, and the community-at-large on behalf of the Trust. - A commitment to represent the Trust in outreach via personal and professional networks, at Trust and other events, to assist in ensuring the profile of the Yellow-eyed Penguin Trust remains high. - As a trustee, you will have access to confidential information concerning privacy laws, employment and other sensitive material.
 You will be expected to sign and adhere to a memorandum of understanding about confidentiality.